sl-huo/payment-fraud-detection/README.md

 - Train Set: **590,540** transactions with **433** features
 - Test Set: **506,691** transactions with **433** features
 - Data Description:
-  - TransactionDT: timedelta from a given reference datetime (not an actual timestamp)
+  - `TransactionDT`: timedelta from a given reference datetime (not an actual timestamp)
-  - TransactionAMT: transaction payment amount in USD
+  - `TransactionAMT`: transaction payment amount in USD
-  - ProductCD: product code, the product for each transaction
+  - `ProductCD`: product code, the product for each transaction
-  - card1 - card6: payment card information, such as card type, card category, issue bank, country, etc.
+  - `card1` - `card6`: payment card information, such as card type, card category, issue bank, country, etc.
-  - addr: address
+  - `addr`: address
-  - dist: distance
+  - `dist`: distance
   - P_ and (R__) emaildomain: purchaser and recipient email domain
-  - C1-C14: counting, such as how many addresses are found to be associated with the payment card, etc. The actual meaning is masked.
+  - `C1`-`C14`: counting, such as how many addresses are found to be associated with the payment card, etc. The actual meaning is masked.
-  - D1-D15: timedelta, such as days between previous transaction, etc.
+  - `D1`-`D15`: timedelta, such as days between previous transaction, etc.
-  - M1-M9: match, such as names on card and address, etc.
+  - `M1`-`M9`: match, such as names on card and address, etc.
   - identity information – network connection information (IP, ISP, Proxy, etc) and digital signature (UA/browser/os/version, etc) associated with transactions.

 ## PART 1 - Data Wrangling & EDA